Building Bridges through Music and the Arts

-Gillian auditions young artists and assesses whether they suit the ethos of Concordia.
-A Concordia Artist must be an excellent musician and performer and the Foundation takes on artists who display values necessary to our work: communication, enthusiasm, kindness and a willingness to learn and share skills.
+Gillian auditions young musicians and assesses whether they suit the ethos of Concordia.
+A Concordia Artist must be an excellent musician and performer and also display the values necessary to our work: communication, enthusiasm, kindness and a willingness to learn and share skills.

-A Concordia Artist can have the opportunity to perform in prestigious venues in London such as St Martin-in-the-Fields, St James’ Piccadilly, The National Portrait Gallery and the Wigmore Hall.
+A Concordia Artist can have the opportunity to perform in prestigious venues in London such as St. Martin-in-the-Fields, St. James’s Piccadilly, The National Portrait Gallery and the Wigmore Hall.
 We provide these platforms for our Artists to support their career path to international success in the world of music.

 Some of our Artists join our Young Audiences programme of events presenting workshops in underprivileged schools and creating interactive productions that bring together thousands of children from all ethnic backgrounds.

-Concordia travels around the world with education projects, most recently our MUSIC FOR LIFE project combined with LifeStraws in Kenya 2011
+Concordia travels around the world with education projects, most recently our MUSIC FOR LIFE project taking place in the Korogocho slums in Kenya.

-Concordia presents atrium recitals at the Chelsea & Westminster hospital and Music and Art events for young patients during holidays and for special occasions such as birthdays.
+Concordia presents atrium recitals at the Chelsea & Westminster hospital and goes up on to the wards to play for the stroke and dementia patients.
+Concordia Artists also perform Music and Art events for young patients during holidays and for special occasions such as birthdays.

-A programme which enables one or two young people to gain experience by assisting Gillian Humphreys in the running of the Concordia Foundation.
+A programme that enables one or two young people to gain experience by assisting Gillian Humphreys in the running of the Concordia Foundation.

 A newly initiated scheme designed to train some of our young Artists in the necessary skills to run education and hospital outreach workshops and projects.